paperclip-ui/legacy-paperclip/README.md

 <br />

 Paperclip is a DSL for UI builders.
-Here's what a UI file looks like:
+Here's what a basic UI file looks like:

 ```html
 <!--